Cromane

 Cromane is a village located in County Kerry, Ireland.
-It is 9 km west of Killorglin town and a similar distance to the village of Glenbeigh when travelling south-west.
+The village's Irish name, An Cromán meaning "hip bone", derives from the shape of the peninsula, which resembles a hip when seen on a map.
+Cromane is 9 km west of Killorglin town and a similar distance to Glenbeigh when travelling south-west.
+As of the 2022 census, the village of Cromane had a population of 206 people, up from 116 as of the 2016 census.

 Location

-Cromane is located in the centre of Kerry with views of the Dingle Peninsula to the north and the Iveragh Peninsula westwards.
+Cromane is located in the centre of County Kerry with views of the Dingle Peninsula to the north and the Iveragh Peninsula westwards.

-Cromane is one of the few locations in Kerry where there is a 360-degree view of the Brandon Mountain Range, the Sliabh Mis Mountains and MacGillycuddy's Reeks, home to Ireland's highest mountain Corrán Tuathail.
+Cromane is one of the few locations in the county where there is a 360-degree view of the Brandon Mountain Range, the Sliabh Mis Mountains and MacGillycuddy's Reeks, home to Ireland's highest mountain Corrán Tuathail.

 History

+Evidence of ancient settlement in the area includes a number of midden, ringfort and standing stone sites in the townlands of Cromane Upper and Cromane Lower.

+Lios na Gaoithe, meaning "fort of the wind", is a placename preserved in local folklore near Cromane and is associated with an ancient ringfort and a reported standing stone.
+The Irish Folklore Commission's "School's Collection" records a number of stories associated with the ringfort.

-A little unknown local history is that 180 years ago, a 10 tonne piece of Spanish marble destined for use in the nearby church in Killorglin fell into the waters a short distance from Cromane strand.
+In the early 19th century, a 10-tonne piece of Spanish marble, which was destined for use in the nearby church in Killorglin, fell into the waters a short distance from Cromane strand.
+The marble slab has been "a local landmark since 1840".

-Industry
+Economy

-Cromane is a traditional salmon fishing village.
-However, since the mid-20th Century, the village has blossomed into a centre for aquaculture.
-Ireland's largest natural mussel beds are located in Castlemaine Harbour.
-These beds are within easy reach of Cromane's fleet of mussel dredgers.
-Over the past two decades, Cromane has also grown as a base for growing oysters.
+While Cromane was traditionally a salmon fishing village, since the mid-20th century, the area has become a centre for aquaculture.
+Ireland's largest natural mussel beds are located in nearby Castlemaine Harbour, and mussel cultivation is undertaken in the area.
+Cromane has also become a base for growing oysters.

-The award-winning Jack's Coastguard Restaurant is located in Cromane's former Coastguard Station that overlooks Castlemaine Harbour.
-The building that houses the current bar and restaurant was built in 1866 and was turned into a public house in 1961.
+Jack's Coastguard Restaurant is located in Cromane's former Coastguard Station.
+The building, which overlooks Castlemaine Harbour, was built in 1866 and was turned into a public house in 1961.

 Sport

 Gaelic football

-Cromane has a GAA club called Réalt na Mara (a name shared by the village's Church and primary school).
-Between 2006 and 2014 two Cromane GAA players, Donnchadh Walsh and Sean O'Sullivan, won senior All-Ireland medals with the Kerry county team.
-Cromane also has a ladies football team.
+Cromane GAA club, known as Réalt na Mara (a name shared by the village's church and primary school), has won a number of Kerry Novice Gaelic football titles.
+Two Cromane GAA players, Donnchadh Walsh and Sean O'Sullivan, have won senior All-Ireland Championship medals with Kerry.

+The Ladies' Gaelic football in Cromane, Cromane Ladies GFC, won the 2025 Munster Junior Ladies Football Club Championship title, and went on to reach the 2025 All-Ireland Junior club final (losing by one point to of Kilkenny).